 Although he admits his shoes aren’t always comfortable, many requiring a taxi or limousine ride directly to the door of wherever the wearer is going, his Fetish collection goes to extremes.
 It is more art than anything else.
 A separate dark room features Louboutin’s most eccentric creations yet – a small collection of heels which would require the wearer to be in a lot of discomfort to wear them or unable to stand.
 The shoes, protected under bell jars, are accompanied by striking photography of nude models wearing them, taken by acclaimed auteur David Lynch.

 The centrepiece of the exhibition is the 3D hologram performance by burlesque artiste Dita Von Teese, in a pair of Louboutins of course.
 Visitors to the museum come to a standstill as ‘Dita’ showcases her moves in front of a centrepiece of the most glamorous showgirl heels from Louboutin’s archives.

 Overall, the vivid and colourful exhibition is a feast for the eyes for any woman – or man- with a shoe fetish… or just a simple appreciation for beauty.
 Now I’m off to start up a Louboutin savings account so I can expand my footwear collection…

-- Design Museum, 28 Shad Thames, London SE1 2YD.
-Nearest tube: London Bridge, Tower Hill or Bermondsey.
+- Design Museum, 28 Shad Thames, Bermondsey, SE1 2YD.
+Nearest stations: London Bridge, Tower Hill or Bermondsey.